 In April, she led a delegation of poetry pRO poets on a week’s visit to work with Romanian poets and translators at the University of Bucharest – The other 5 participants were Maggie Butt, Katherine Gallagher, Alwyn Marriage, Jeremy Page and Peter Phillips.
 A short ‘sampler’, of a larger planned anthology, was published during the visit by Integral (Bucharest) called Six British Poets, in Eng/Rom, with translations by Romanian poet, Ioana Ieronim.
-In January 2017, Prof Vianu published three follow-up volumes (details and links in ‘2017’ above):
+In January 2017, Prof Vianu published four follow-up volumes (details in ‘2017’ above):

 Publications included ARTEMISpoetry (Issues 16 & 17), The Frogmore Papers, Long Poem Magazine, Extraordinary Forms (Grey Hen Press anthology) and, having been shortlisted for Canterbury Poets ‘Poet of the Year’, in the resulting anthology.